Hridoy-Suttradhar/CS50_Harvard-2025_Lecture_code/README.md

 - What is C?
 - Function: printf(), get_string().
 - Escape Sequences: \n, \r, \\, '\, "\ .
-- Data Types: int, strings, chat etc.
+- Data Types: int, string, char , ***const** etc.
 - Compiling with 'make', running with './' .
-- Contionals > Relational operators > Boolean expression > Loop
+- Conditionals > Relational operators > Boolean expression > Loop
-- Prototype
+- Nested loop

 ### :mag: File History & Learning
 -

 ### :brain: Key Learnings
 - Always include the necessary libraries <br>
-- Use 'Make filename' to compile (auto runs clang) <br>
+- Use 'make filename' to compile (auto runs clang)
-- Understand placeholder: '%s', ;%i', '%c' etc
+- Understand placeholder: '%s', '%i', '%c' etc.
-- Use condtional to make program take a decision
+- Use conditionals to make the program take decisions
-- Make code more efficient ( e.g 03-agree1.c)
+- Make code more efficient (e.g. 03-agree1.c)
-- '==' ensures that something is equal to somnething
+- '==' ensures that something is equal to something
-- Think for optimize a code ( e.g 03-agree2.c , use logical or ||)
+- Think to optimize code (e.g. 03-agree2.c, use logical or ||)
-- When a code repeated over and over, we can use loop for better design
+- When code is repeated over and over, we can use loop for better design
-- The initial void means that the function does not return any values.
-The (void) means that no values are being provided to the function.
+- The initial `void` in a function declaration means that the function does not return any value, while `(void)` in the parameter list means the function does not accept any parameters.
 -

 ### Keyboard shortcut
-- Break from a infinite loop by hitting control-C
+- Break from an infinite loop by hitting control-C

-### question I had
+### Questions I had
+- Why is `const` used?

 More coming soon as I progress through the course! :computer: